Julia117/Automatic_Documentation_System/README.md

+**Automatic Documentation System** (ADS) is a project that takes a repository and helps understand its code.
+There are two ways of how to use it.
+First is to chat with it about the code.
+Second is to create documentation for the code files.

-This is a project that helps understand a repository code.
-For testing, I randomly chose to use [Harmony](https://github.com/harmonydata/harmony) .
-It is an open source tool, that helps psychologists to harmonise data and questionnaire items.
+ For testing, I randomly chose to use [Harmony](https://github.com/harmonydata/harmony) project.
+It is an open source tool that helps psychologists to harmonise data and questionnaire items.

-There are two ways of how to use **Automatic Documentation System**:

-### 1. CHAT
+### 1. Chat

-User can add a folder with source code of a project, and use this project to analyse the code.
-In the chat the user can ask questions about the code.
+A user can add a folder with source code of a project, and run ADS for code analysis.
+Using RAG, it will parse and embed the code.
+When processing is done, the user can ask questions about the code in the chat.

 Example: